Kadeem Dacres

-Kadeem Dacres (born August 25, 1991) is an American soccer player who currently plays as a winger.
+Kadeem Dacres (born August 25, 1991) is an American former professional soccer player who played as a winger.

 Dacres was a Division 1 All American at UMBC.
-He turn professional in 2014 when he was drafted to the Chicago Fire during the 2014 Superdraft.
+He turned professional in 2014 when he was drafted to the Chicago Fire during the 2014 Superdraft.
 He has played with Arizona United, Louisville City FC, FC Cincinnati, and Saint Louis FC.
 He has scored a total of 25 goals, with his most during the 2011–2012 season when he played with Jersey Express.
 He originally played at Mercer County Community College in 2010, transferred over to University of Maryland Baltimore County in 2011.

 Career

 College and amateur

 Dacres played one year of college soccer at Mercer County Community College in 2010, before transferring to the University of Maryland Baltimore County in 2011.
 While at college, Dacres appeared for USL PDL side's Jersey Express in 2011 and 2012, and Reading United AC in 2013.